yunjinli/diffusion_toy_example/README.md

 ## Notes

 - Checkpoints are saved in `checkpoints/` after each epoch.
-- The text encoder (CLIP) is frozen during training for best results.
 - Visualization panels show denoised and ground truth images during training.
 - For custom data paths or batch sizes, edit the relevant script variables.